I was invited by David Vogelpohl to appear as a guest on the PressThis podcast, to talk about the Genesis Framework. Here is the transcript.

 This is the raw video I did as a presentation for the Genesis Slack community.
 It looks at how you can use the Grunt task runner to help develop a theme by automating common and repetitive tasks.

 Gary has contributed to most major branches of WordPress Core since 3.3, and contributed to many open source projects in the community.
-He is a General Translation Editor for the British English locale, has attended many WordCamps, is a three-time organiser of WordCamp London, and a co-organiser and podcast host for WordPress London.
+He is a General Translation Editor for the British English locale, has attended many WordCamps, is a three-time organiser of WordCamp London, and a former co-organiser and podcast host for WordPress London.

 A former teacher in schools and prisons, Gary's motto is knowledge is power.